MicrosoftDocs/well-architected/well-architected/security/encryption.md

 - **Data in use** is data that's actively being worked on in memory.

-  An example of securing data in use is encrypting with confidential compute to protect data as it's processed.
+  An example of securing data in use is encrypting with confidential computing to protect data as it's processed.

 The preceding choices aren't mutually exclusive.
 They're often used together in the context of the entire solution.
 One stage might act as a compensating control.
 For example, you might need to isolate data to prevent tampering when data is read from memory.